-We have secured funding from the Department for Transport to provide free training to schools in Norwich between 2016-2020.
-We are able to offer schools the opportunity to receive Level 1, Level 1/2, Level 3, Balance, Learn to Ride and Fix training.
+We have secured funding from the Department for Transport to provide free training to schools in Norwich between April 2021 and March 22.
+We are able to offer schools the opportunity to receive Level 1, Level 1/2 (combined), Level 3, Balance and Learn to Ride training.

-All training will be delivered on behalf of the SSP by Tri-A-Sport CIC who are a fully qualified, experienced and insured Bikeability provider.
+All training will be delivered on behalf of the SSP by our delivery partners Pedal Power who are a fully qualified, experienced and insured Bikeability scheme.

 Pupils should bring along their own bike and helmet to training sessions.
 Balance bikes and helmets are provided for Balance sessions.